');

 About Loraine, TX

-Loraine is a small community in Texas with a population of 702 residents.
-The median household income is $34,605 per year, which is below the national average.
-The median age in Loraine is 36.1 years.
+Loraine is a small community located in Texas with a population of 702 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $34,605 per year, which is 54% below the national median of $75,149.
+The median age of 36.1 years is close to the US median age of 38.9 years.

 How Loraine Ranks in Texas